 4. Lost in formulae and software functions

 As a student, I have attended multiple introductory graduate courses in which many of my classmates were lost in mathematical formulae and running statistical tests in R. Also, as a teaching assistant in an undergraduate course, I have observed many students getting lost in Excel functions.
-Consequently, many students cannot focus on internalizing statistical reasoning.
+Consequently, many students cannot focus on internalizing statistical reasoning (which should be the number one learning outcome in any introductory statistics course).

 Of course, students need certain mathematical and software skills for a deeper understanding of statistics.
-Also, not all students in an introductory course arrive with the required preparations, complicating the teaching process.
+However, not all students in an introductory course arrive with the required preparations, complicating the teaching process.

-Nevertheless, the core ideas of statistical reasoning can be explained using simple toy examples.
-Instructors should ensure that students focus most of their time on building an intuitive understanding of the fundamental ideas and not worrying about things such as how to manually calculate the standard error of the t-statistic under time pressure during the mid-term.
+Nevertheless, the core ideas of statistical reasoning can be explained using toy examples.
+Instructors should ensure that students focus most of their time on building a solid understanding of the fundamental concepts and not worrying about something like how to manually calculate the standard error of a coefficient under time pressure during the mid-term/final exam.

 5. Fake datasets don’t inspire